turbo-sim/turboflow/docs/source/tutorials/performance_prediction.rst

 Plotting results
 ------------------

-A plotting function is provided to graphically illustrate the simulated data.
+Plotting functions are provided to graphically illustrate the simulated data.
 It supports various types of plots, including:

     - :ref:`single_line`, e.g. mass flow rate as a function of pressure ratio
     - :ref:`plot_several_lines`, e.g. mass flow rate as a function of pressure ratio at sifferent rotational speed
     - :ref:`stacked_plots`, e.g. stacked loss coefficients as a function of pressure ratio
+    - :ref:`plot_velocity_triangles_PA`
+    - :ref:`plot_axial_radial_plane_PA`

 The plots are made by loading the Excel file with the simulated data, and specify the x and y parameter in the plot (`x_key` and `y_key`):